Taming the noise, one plate at a time

 Candied citrus peel works well to decorate the tart and add some elegance.

-Whip some cream into stiff peaks and pipe onto the surface of the tart to add a classic touch and decoration.
+Whip some cream into stiff peaks using a balloon whisk and pipe onto the surface of the tart to add a classic touch and decoration.

 Adding edible flowers like pansies or violets can add a classy look to the tart and the colours can be beautiful.
 Drizzle some melted dark chocolate over the top of the tart.